netcarver/omnimail/README.md

 <a name="email"></a>
 ## Email

-An `Email` object implements the `EmailInterface`  inteface.
-You can create your own `Email` class and send it to any mailer if it implements the `EmailInterface` inteface.
+An `Email` object implements the `EmailInterface`  interface.
+You can create your own `Email` class and send it to any mailer if it implements the `EmailInterface` interface.

 <a name="email-to"></a>
 ### To